abdelah202/Robonexus/README.md

 ![RoboNexus Logo](screenshots/logo.png)

-# RoboNexus - Conception de Robots et Données en Temps Réel
+# RoboNexus - Conception de Robots| Données Temps Réel

 RoboNexus is a responsive website dedicated to the sale and custom design of robots.
 This project combines modern web technologies and design principles to create an engaging and functional online presence for RoboNexus.